jaaviicarrascoo/HomeAutomationSystem/README.md

-# HomeAutomationSystem
+# Home Automation System
-A simple home automation system that is based on Java (main dashboard) and C (hardware and low-level part).
+A simple simulated home automation system that can manage sensors like temperature, phototransistors, or PIR, and actuators like electric relays, dimmers for blinds, etc.